shushkovsky/shushkovsky.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I did my undergraduate degree in computational biology at Carnegie Mellon University's School of Computer Science with a minor in Russian Studies.
-Following that, I'll be part of CMU's first-ever integrated comp bio master's degree cohort.
+Following that, I was a part of CMU's first-ever integrated comp bio master's degree cohort.
 Also, I played collegiate soccer for CMU as a midfielder.

 In the past, I interned at Amazon Web Services in Seattle, played semi-pro soccer in the NPSL, and interned at PostEra.

-After graduation, I'll be working full-time as a software engineer at PostEra.
+Now, I'm working full-time as a software engineer at PostEra to help speed up new medicines for patients.

-Outside of work and school, I love to play volleyball, small-sided soccer, and footvolley.
+Outside of work and school, I love to play volleyball, beach soccer, and footvolley.

 <div style="text-align:center; margin-top:40px;">